vitest-dev/vitest/docs/config/index.md

 export default defineConfig({
   test: {
     poolMatchGlobs: [
-      // all tests in "worker-specific" directory will run inside a worker as if you enabled `--threads` for them, ['**/tests/worker-specific/**', 'threads'],
+      // all tests in "worker-specific" directory will run inside a worker as if you enabled `--pool=threads` for them, ['**/tests/worker-specific/**', 'threads'],
       // run all tests in "browser" directory in an actual browser ['**/tests/browser/**', 'browser'],